This is Mil-Std-882E 400-Series Tasks

 Forward to the next excerpt: Appendix A

-See both the videos on Patreon, here.
+See the full-length video here.

 The Full Transcript